is creatine safe?

 Some people wrongly claim that creatine is an anabolic steroid, that it’s unsuitable for women or teenagers, or that it should be used only by professional athletes or bodybuilders, but that’s wrong.

-Anabolic steroids are a synthetic version of testosterone, an androgenic hormone which is also produced endogenously within both males and females, and is used together with resistance training with the intent of enhancing muscle mass and strength due to increases in muscle protein synthesis.
+In fact, anabolic steroids are a synthetic version of testosterone, an androgenic hormone which is also produced endogenously within both males and females, and is used together with resistance training with the intent of enhancing muscle mass and strength due to increases in muscle protein synthesis.

 While the physiological and performance outcomes of anabolic steroids and creatine can be similar, their mechanisms of action and legal categorization are not.

-Anabolic steroids are drugs, and have a different chemical structure than phosphocreatine.
+In conclusion, anabolic steroids are drugs, and have a different chemical structure than phosphocreatine.

 Is creatine safe to take every day?